FS1 - FS2

 Welcome to Foundation Stage

-At GEMS Wellington Academy, Silicon Oasis, we follow the British Early Year’s Foundation Curriculum and take pride in providing an outstanding curriculum which lays the solid foundations for every child’s learning journey WSO.
+At GEMS Wellington Academy, Silicon Oasis, we follow the British Early Year’s Foundation Stage Curriculum.
+We take pride in providing an outstanding curriculum which lays the solid foundations for every child’s learning journey WSO.
 The EYFS curriculum is broken down into seven areas of learning and development.

 These areas are crucial for igniting a child’s curiosity in the world around them and for developing their capacity to learn, form positive relationships and thrive during their early years.
-The specific areas are literacy, mathematics, understanding the world and expressive arts and design and they develop the essential skills and knowledge required to allow students to successfully progress into more formal learning in the Primary years.
+The specific areas are literacy, mathematics, understanding the world and expressive arts and design.
+The specific areas develop the essential skills and knowledge required to allow students to successfully progress into more formal learning in the Primary years.

 Assistant Principal FS1 and FS2